joshkitt/cloud-certification/aws/aws-csaa.md

 - __API Caching - TTL__ to improve performance
 - Scales automatically
 - __Need to enable CORS on API Gateway__
+- __HTTPS ONLY (does not support unencrypted HTTP), uses the API Gateway certificate, or your custom domain / certificate__

 Security:
 - Authz and Authn